-roles that meet the social model of health and wellbeing service model as well as increasing the learning opportunities for all people working within the health and wellbeing field.
+A single point of access to health and care, linking all areas that contribute to the healthier lives of our people and communities.
+As single point of access approach offers real opportunities for Cross skilling staff, developing integrated roles that meet the social model of health and wellbeing service model as well as increasing the learning opportunities for all people working within the health and wellbeing field.

-Integrated localities will tackle inequalities by working in partnership with local people to co design solutions and services
+Integrated localities will tackle inequalities by working in partnership with local people to co design solutions and services to a lack of engagement and/or buy in to the transformation.

 Community focussed family and children's services, with a strong wellness ethos.
-This will help support an increase in midwife led pregnancies and births.
+This be factored into the service model redesign.